john-tornblom/bridgepoint/doc-bridgepoint/notes/7751_pyrsl.gen_erate.md

 * update perl scripts which invoke gen_erate.exe using wine to point at gen_erate instead.

 6.2 Replace the perl-script with a python script
-* come up with a viable solution for windows users
+* come up with a viable solution for windows users.
 * come up with a good way for generating a makefile

 7. Acceptance Test